matt-curtis/developer.sketchapp.com/_reference/MSDocument.md

 Takes you to the the export tool.
 Pass nil as the argument.

-### showMessage:
+### showMessage:(NSString)message

-Pass a string to be displayed at the top of the canvas momentarily.
+Pass a string to be displayed at the bottom of the canvas momentarily.
 The same method used for displaying the current zoom level and other tips.

 ### artboards: